jwcmitchell/playbook_famous_phonegap/full_app/css_styles.md

         }
     });

 Do not get in the habit of doing this!
 Eventually you will need to copy-paste some code, and it is MUCH easier dealing with CSS styles.
-You should almost always leave the `properties` out and instead use the `classes` object:
+You should almost always leave the `properties` out and instead the `classes`:

     var s = new Surface({
         content: "hello",